futuremdsvscovid/covid-student-response-site/content/english/about/_index.md

 ### Education for Medical Community

 This team has developed and launched a student-led, publicly-available curriculum on COVID-19, which will be updated each Friday.
-It is accessible here: [Curriculum](https://curriculum.covidstudentresponse.org/)
+It is accessible here: **[Curriculum](https://curriculum.covidstudentresponse.org/)**

-### Leads
+<u>Leads</u>

 Michael Kochis